-Men and women religious the synod noted, that the men and female contribution finds its primary fundamental and original expression precisely in their consecration to God.
+Men and women religious the synod noted, that the men and female contribution find its primary fundamental and original expression precisely in their consecration to God.
 By their concentration that is, for Christ and all faithful, relates their life to that wonderful marriage made by God which will be fully manifested in the future and in which the church has Christ for her only spouse.
 Hence religious are witnesses to the universal charity which through chastity embraced for the Kingdom of heaven.
-This, consecration of religious life makes them always free and available to the service of humanity through pure chastity which makes religious embrace the kingdom of heaven and to dedicate themself as iwhere generously to the service of God and to the work of any apostolate they lay their hands on.
+This, consecration of religious life makes them always free and available to the service of humanity through pure chastity which makes religious embrace the kingdom of heaven and to dedicate themself as where generously to the service of God and to the work of any apostolate they lay their hands on.
 Hence, male and female religious and secular institutes collectively or individually develop and devote to families with particular solicitude for children especially the vulnerable- if abandoned, unwanted, orphan, the poor or handicap visit families and after the sick.
-They can also Foster relationships of respect and charity towards one parent families that are in difficulties or separated, teaching and counselling parenthood, as well as opened their own houses for simple and cordial hospitality so that families can find there, the sense of God's presence and gain a teaste for prayer and reconciliation and see the practical example of lives lived in chastity and fraternal as members of the larger family of God.
+They can also Foster relationships of respect and charity towards one parent families that are in difficulties or separated, teaching and counselling parenthood, as well as opened their own houses for simple and cordial hospitality so that families can find there, the sense of God's presence and gain a taste for prayer and reconciliation and see the practical example of lives lived in chastity and fraternal as members of the larger family of God.

 The Pope lastly advised the heads of the Institutes of the Consecrated Life to consider always with substantial respect for the proper and original charism of each one.
 Also to consider -The apostolates of the family as one of the priority tasks rendered even more urgent by the present state of the world.

-LAY SPECIALISTS.
+LAY SPECIALISTS

 He advocated and ask these set of persons as individuals or collectively to use their gifts and knowledge to assist families "yours is a commitment that well deserves the title of mission for the good of society and the Christian community itself are the result that derive from it.

+FROM

+SR. DOROTHY EZIKE OLA

+CAMCEFF/ MTHC/005.